 FIA Now Accepting Applications for 2017 Management Development Institute (MDI)

 FIA is now accepting applications for its third series of Management Development Institute (MDI) sessions.
 The MDI program helps middle managers learn practical skills and strategies ranging from time and financial management to delegation, communication and negotiation.

 MDI participants in 2017 will attend three sessions in Cleveland: July 30–August 1, October 1–3 and December 3–5, 2017.
-Each session includes discussions, activities and case studies covering a range of topics important to today's forging managers.
+Each session includes discussions, activities and case studies to support three topics important to today's forging managers.

-May 2017 Economic Charts from ClearView Economics Available
+June 2017 Economic Charts From Clearview Economics Available

 The latest “essential” charts from Dr. Ken Mayland of ClearView Economics are available for download here.
 The charts cover many facets of the economy, and they come with comments from Dr. Mayland.

 Lightweighting of components is a goal of many OEMs across markets.
 FIA members now have access to two Forging Industry Educational and Research Foundation (FIERF)-sponsored research reports on the subject, particularly addressing heavy duty vehicles:

 The research was conducted by professors and students at North Carolina State and Marquette Universities.
 For more articles on lightweighting and other topics sponsored by FIERF, see the Technical Library.

 See the next article to participate in June 27 and July 6 webinars to hear directly from the researchers of this project.

 Contact the foundation office at [email protected] or 216-781-6260 for more information.